svr8/Desk/README.md

 # How to use
 You'll find a `commands` folder after you download and extract.
 Find the file `java.js` in your os(windows/linux).
 This is a build file that contains terminal commands for java, to compile, run and stop.
 Edit this file to suit your language.
-In the app, update settings and youre ready to code.
+In the app, update settings and you're ready to code.
 # Running Locally
 ## Prerequisites
 + [Git](https://git-scm.com/)